charan2593/AquaTrack/replit.md

 # Overview

-AquaFlow is a comprehensive water purifier service management system built with Angular 17+, Express.js, and PostgreSQL.
+AquaFlow is a comprehensive water purifier service management system built with React, Express, and PostgreSQL.
 The application provides a complete solution for managing water purifier services, customer data, inventory tracking, and business operations.
-It features a modern Angular web interface with real-time dashboard analytics, customer management, service scheduling, rent collection tracking, and inventory management capabilities.
+It features a modern web interface with real-time dashboard analytics, customer management, service scheduling, rent collection tracking, and inventory management capabilities.

 # User Preferences